 Use direct quotations to record the opinions, emotions, and unique expressions of your sources.
-Let the direct words of your sources do as much work as possible, keeping yourself out of the story, and keeping transitions and explanations to a minimum.
+A news story lets the direct quotes do as much of the work as possible.

-Use a phrase like “When asked about…” only when omitting it will create a false impression.
+Avoid transitions like “When asked about…” unless you are an actor playing a journalist in a 1940s movie.
 (See “When is Asking the Question Part of the News?“)

 A direct quotation that conveys a fact is usually boring.